Self-supervised Spatial Reasoning on Multi-View Line Drawings: Introduction

+To improve the DNN's performance, our first effort is to explore the supervised learning network's ability in three aspects: (1) the quantity of data used for learning, (2) the network's capacity (width and depth), and (3) the network's structure.
+However, we find changing these factors could not bring significant improvement (all these results are shown in the supplementary), while it might cost more time and computational resources to generate data for supervised learning.

+Compared with supervised learning, self-supervised learning is helpful when a large number of unlabeled data are available.
+Moreover, in many visual learning tasks, self-supervised learning as a pre-training task can learn better visual representations that can be further fine-tuned via supervision for downstream tasks, achieving similar or even better results than supervised learning~\cite{chen2020big}.
+Based on these findings, we design two self-supervised learning methods for both view consistency reasoning task and camera pose reasoning task on the SPARE3D dataset.

-Based on the above analysis, we design a contrastive spatial reasoning method specialized to tackle the challenges in SPARE3D tasks (Figure~\ref{fig_contrastive_network}).
-This is necessary and non-trivial because few existing contrastive learning methods consider explicitly the relationship between different views, nor do they force deep networks to focus on detailed differences between images.
-Contrarily, we demonstrate both qualitatively and quantitatively that \textit{our method helps deep networks to capture these small details while being view invariant}, which is crucial for the view consistency task.
+For the view consistency reasoning task, we design a contrastive spatial reasoning method to tackle the challenges in SPARE3D tasks (Figure~\ref{fig_contrastive_network}).
+This is necessary because most of the existing contrastive learning methods do not explicitly consider the relationship between different views, nor do they force deep networks to focus on detailed differences between images.
+We demonstrate both qualitative and quantitative results that show \textit{our method helps deep networks capture these small details while being view invariant}, which is crucial for the view consistency task.

+For the camera pose reasoning task, we propose a self-supervised learning network for improving the deep network's ability to find the correlation between the pose and the image rendered from the pose (see Figure~\ref{fig_self-supervised}).
+Our experiment results show that our self-supervised learning network is not only helpful for the downstream tasks with seen views but also helpful for the tasks with unseen views.
+This shows a potential to even improve pose estimation by transferring the learned representations from a camera pose reasoning pretext task to related downstream tasks.

-In sum, our major contributions are: \begin{itemize}[nosep,nolistsep] \item A novel contrastive learning method by self-supervised binary classifications, which enables deep networks to effectively learn detail-sensitive yet view-invariant multi-view line drawing representations;
+In sum, our major contributions are: \begin{itemize}[nosep,nolistsep] \item A novel contrastive learning method by self-supervised binary classifications, which enables deep networks to effectively learn detail-sensitive yet view-invariant multi-view line drawing representations for view consistency reasoning task;

-\item Extensive controlled experiments to improve our empirical understandings of SPARE3D tasks, which further help us improve network design for these tasks;